 - Baseline: extend the distribution of the “RSA single person allowance” to the whole country population (excluding the housing lump-sum component), being 470 € by month in 2016, financed by a flat tax system replacing several current basic social and family allowances as well as tax mechanisms.

 - Maximised: distribute equally to the whole population the entirety of the social protection budget, including pensions and unemployment benefit.
-This would mean about 800 € by month.
+This would mean about 800 € per month.

 - Dynamic: delete all employment incentives to companies and allowing a massive flexibility improvement in terms of minimum salary, in order to finance a basic income ranging between 500 € and 550 € by month.
 This would also replace a major part of the social and tax mechanisms but leave intact all insurance-based benefits.

 The financial feasibility of scenario A is proven and it does not lead to a large upheaval of the redistribution operating in France.
-It allows a massive simplification of the social and tax systems, facilitating daily life of the population and reducing operational costs.
-This scenario, like the following ones, eliminates many inconsistences, iniquities and numerous more-or-less known perverse effects.
-However in term of micro-economic analysis, it does not imply a massive evolution neither by an income effect nor by a substitution effect, unlike the other scenarios.
+It allows a massive simplification of the social and tax systems, facilitating the daily life of the population and reducing operational costs.
+This scenario, like the following ones, eliminates many inconsistencies, iniquities, and numerous more-or-less known perverse effects.
+In terms of microeconomic analysis, it implies a massive evolution neither by an income effect nor by a substitution effect, unlike the other scenarios.
+However, when it comes to tax in france for non residents, one may have to pay tax on income that comes from French sources.
+In other words, if you work for a French company, even if you do not reside permanently in France, the income you earn will be taxed.

 Scenario C is probably the most audacious challenge, by lightening massively legal constrains framing the labour market, leaving it up to individual and collective negotiations.
 Citizens with better secured economic status are then on a better position to decide whether to accept or not professional opportunity offers, or to create their own activity by minimising their personal and family risks.
 The micro-economic analysis is more ambiguous, the income effect being stronger than in scenario A and on the contrary the substitution effect encouraging the activity thanks to a higher flexibility of the labour market.